This is where you give your release a name. If your release only has one track, then the release title and the track title should be the same.

 - Main Genre (mandatory): Pick the genre that best describes your content.

 - Secondary Genre (optional): Pick a secondary genre if you want to be more specific in describing your content.
 Note that this won’t be displayed on most digital services but can still be useful for search purposes.

-On the Track Information step, you will be able to edit details for your individual tracks, such as track artists & contributors, lyrics language and track titles.
+On the Track Information section, you will be able to edit details for your individual tracks, such as track artists & contributors, lyrics language and track titles.
 You will have to open each track individually and add your details.
 Don’t forget to click “Save” when you’re done editing a track.
-You can also re-order and delete tracks on this step.
+You can also re-order and delete tracks on this section.

 Fields & rules

 - Track Title (mandatory): The name of your track.
 Please don’t include extra information in your track title, such as version title or artist information (you can add this further down on the page).

 - Track Version (optional): If this is not the original version of the track you can add the version title here.
 For example “Live”, “Remix” or “Remastered”.
 The version title will appear in brackets next to the Track Title when live on digital services.

 - Lyrics Language (mandatory): The language your lyrics are in.
 If your track does not have any lyrics you should select “Instrumental”.
 Please note that this isn’t necessarily the same as the Release Language.